JustlyAI/free_law_cite_checker/README.md

 - The filename becomes the command name (e.g., `cite_check.md` → `/cite_check`)
 - `$ARGUMENTS` is replaced with any text after the command
 - Commands can include detailed instructions for Claude to follow
-- Commands are project-specific and can be committed to version control

 #### Benefits of Claude Code Integration